amoAHCP/vxms/vxms-demos/vxms-container-eventbus-demo/README.md

 ## run the application locally

-- the applicastion assumes you run mongodb on the same host (default port)
+- the application assumes you run mongodb on the same host (default port)
 - you can use the the main methods in each project to start the services (multicast must work on your machine)
 - OR: you can build the whole project (mvn clean package) and run each service like this: ("java -jar target/*-fat.jar -cluster)
 - when the vxms-frontend project is running you can access the application on http://localhost:8181